1950's Saturday Morning Shows

 Why a chimp?
 Because kids were initially the prime motivating force behind the sales of TV sets in the early-fifties.
 Howdy Doody was such a marketing phenomenon that parents flocked to television dealers so their kids wouldn't feel deprived; if the neighbors had a TV set, they had to have one, right?

 Staffers balked, the newsman walked, but the chimp was hot.
-Frank Blair was brought in to replace newscaster Jack Fleming who quit in disgust at having to share the screen with a chimp.
-Frank Blair stayed for the next twenty-two years as the news reader.
+Frank Blair was brought in to replace newscaster Jack Fleming who quit in disgust at having to share the screen with a primate.
+Frank Blair stayed for the next twenty-two years as the news reader / anchor of Today.

 Of course, in many ways, Today in the fifties was a different program than the current edition.
-Sure, the show gave the national news, weather from around the country and interviewed important guests, but there was the added bonus of comedy sketches, long stretches of time with the camera focused on inanimate objects and the hosts reading from books.
+Sure, the broadcast gave us the national news, weather from around the country and interviews with important guests, but there was the added bonus of comedy sketches, long stretches of time with the camera focused on inanimate objects, and the hosts reading from books.

-The Today Show hostBy 1957, the show was a solid moneymaker for NBC.
+The Today Show hostBy 1957, the show was a solid moneymaker for NBC and J. Fred Muggs was a genuine TV superstar.
+He was even a panelist on NBC game shows of the time!

-Videotape did not exist, so Today aired live - broadcasting three hours a morning - however, the program was seen for only two hours.
+Videotape did not exist in the 1950s and film was too time consuming so Today aired live, broadcasting three hours a morning.
+However, the program was seen for only two hours.

 Here's how it worked.
-The east coast watched the live feed beginning at 7:00am while the west coast joined in with the 8:00 hour.
-The east signed off at 9:00am; that's when the cast would recreate the first hour for the west coast viewers.
-If a guest did an interview in the 7:00 hour, they would have to wait around to do it again at 9:00.
-Still, that arrangement meant Today was seen on the west coast from 5:00 until 7:00am.
+The East Coast watched the live feed beginning at 7:00am while the West Coast joined in with the 8:00 hour (5:00 PST).
+The East signed off at 9:00am; that's when the cast would recreate the first hour for the West Coast viewers.
+If a guest did an interview in the 7:00 segment they would have to wait around 2 hours to do it all over again at 9:00 (6:00 PST).

 The Today Show cast